McKinley High School (Canton, Ohio)

 McKinley Senior High School is a public high school in Canton, Ohio, United States.
-It is the only secondary school in the Canton City School District and has two campuses: Downtown Campus (mostly known as Early College High School or Timken High School) and the main campus, which is known as McKinley Senior High School.
-Athletic teams compete as the Canton McKinley Bulldogs in the Ohio High School Athletic Association as a member of the Federal League.
+It is the only secondary school in the Canton City School District and has two campuses: Downtown Campus (also known as Early College High School; formerly Timken High School) and the main campus, which is known as McKinley Senior High School.
+Athletic teams are known as the Bulldogs in the Ohio High School Athletic Association as a member of the Federal League.